Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 The snooping process goes through the steps **ENABLED** -> **STARTED** -> **STOPPED**.

 If a payload is found the status moves to **STARTED**.
-This is indicated in the last column of the mappping table, where the number of payloads snooped so far is shown.
+This is indicated in the last column of the mapping table, where the number of payloads snooped so far is shown.

 ##### Enable snooping payloads on source topic